 + Can initiate fights at range + Frost Shot allows you to easily kite and chase + Volley provides waveclear and poke + Strong level 1 with Frost Shot and Volley + Crits grant extra slow on AAs + Long autoattack range

-- No escape mechanism or mobility - Ranger's Focus needs to be stacked up - Low damage output without abilities - Volley can be blocked by minions or tanks - Enchanted Crystal Arrow can be dodged or blocked - Low movement speed - Relatively low out-play potential
+- No escape mechanism and low mobility/movement speed - Ranger's Focus needs to be stacked up - Low damage output without abilities - Volley can be blocked by minions or tanks - Enchanted Crystal Arrow can be dodged or blocked, and has a low skill floor, but high skill ceiling

 Ashe’s low mobility and lack of escape mechanisms, only further exacerbated by her squishiness, are her biggest weaknesses.
 Where many marksmen have abilities to reposition themselves, Ashe must rely only on slows to keep assassins and bruisers away.
-Heavily reliant on farm and items, she relies on auto-attacks to kill enemy champions.
-Ashe’s combos are predictable, making it difficult to surprise or outplay opponents.
+She relies on auto-attacks to kill enemy champions, not abilities.
+And when Ashe’s abilities come into play, her combos are predictable, making it difficult to surprise or outplay opponents.
 Landing Enchanted Crystal Arrow requires skill: it can win games or be completely useless.

 Ashe’s Allies & Foes